 Budgetary Basis of Accounting-Annual budgets are adopted on a basis consistent with generally accepted accounting principles in the United States of America for the General Fund.
 The Capital Projects Fund is appropriated on a project-length basis.
-No formal annual budget is adopted for the Special Aid and School Lunch Funds.
+No formal annual budget is adopted for the Special Aid, Student Activities, and School Lunch funds.
 Appropriation limits, where applicable, for the Special Aid Fund are maintained based on debt schedules and individual grants accepted by the Board of Education.
 The periods of such grants may vary from the District's fiscal year.
+No budget is adopted for the Student Activities Fund as the extraclassroom activities of the District are maintained by the individual clubs.
 A budget is maintained for the School Lunch Fund as a management tool for internal control purposes.